RiceTheWhite/RiceTheWhite/README.md

 # Hi there 👋

 ### I'm Rice/Ray.
 I am currently practicing programming as a hobby.
-I have a few repos that contains my works, and also a [website](https://superduperdopewebsite.vercel.app/spotify)
+I have a few repos that contain my works, and also a [website](https://superduperdopewebsite.vercel.app/spotify)

 <!--
 **RiceTheWhite/RiceTheWhite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.